-- I now try to Bellini with this important early work.
-It can be dated to the mid-1460s and its hard, linear quality is indebted to the example of his brother-inlaw, Andrea Mantegna, as well as to the sculpture of Donatello, which Bellini studied in Padua.
-The sleeping child is a reminder of Christ's death and sacrifice. - Part of the reason for the hard surface is that the painting has suffered from strong, abrasive cleaning at some point.
-(Met) - Why don't representations of Christ look like real babies.
-It is because the artist is struggling to combine a realistic baby with the representation of God on Earth.
-The baby has to have the innocence of a child combined with the wisdom and maturity of God on Earth.
+- "This is an important early work by Giovanni Bellini, the greatest painter of fifteenth-century Venice and one of the key figures of European painting.
+Datable to the mid-1460s, its hard, linear quality is indebted to the example of Bellini's brother-in-law, Andrea Mantegna, as well as to the sculpture of Donatello, which Bellini studied in Padua.
+The sleeping child is a reminder of Christ's death and sacrifice.
+The picture has suffered from a strong, abrasive cleaning."
+(Met) - Why don't babies look realistic?
+The artist is struggling to combine a realistic baby with the representation of God on earth.